gchure/phd/docs/src/chapter_06/section_11_applications.md

 states, respectively.
 The corepressor is defined by $K_A < K_I$, since the corepressor favors binding to the repressor’s active state; an inducer must satisfy $K_I < K_A$, as was found in Chapter 2.
-Much as was performed in Chapter 2, we can make some predictions about the how the response of a corepressor.
+Much as was performed in Chapter 2, we can make some predictions regarding the response of a corepressor.
 In @Fig:applications (A), we show how varying the repressor copy number $R$ and the repressor-DNA binding energy $\Delta\varepsilon_{RA}$ influence the response.
 We draw the reader’s attention to the decrease in fold-change as the concentration of effector is increased.